RussellMMartin/as-cma-es/README.md

 Keep an eye out for our manuscript:
 > Russell M. Martin and Steven H. Collins.
 Expediting CMA-ES optimization in the presence of noise.
 Submitted to: *IEEE Transactions on Robotics*.

 This work uses the CMA-ES optimization algorithm, described in [Hansen 2016](https://arxiv.org/abs/1604.00772).
-We use the [`pycma`](https://github.com/CMA-ES/pycma?tab=readme-ov-file) package for CMA-ES in Python and
+We use the [`pycma`](https://github.com/CMA-ES/pycma?tab=readme-ov-file) package for CMA-ES in Python and a adaptation of the CMA-ES Matlab algorithm given in [Hansen 2016](https://arxiv.org/abs/1604.00772).